cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 1. The annotation will be written into **.xml** file.
 To find the annotation file, you should go to the directory where your browser saves downloaded files by default.
-For more information visit [xml format page](/xml_format.html).
+For more information visit [xml format page](/cvat/apps/documentation/xml_format.md).

     ![](static/documentation/images/image029.jpg)

 ### Task synchronization with a repository

 1. At the end of the annotation process, a task is synchronized clicking the `` Git Repository Sync`` on the main page.
-Notice: this the feature works only if a git repository was specified when the task was created.
+Notice: this feature works only if a git repository was specified when the task was created.

     ![](static/documentation/images/image106.jpg)